DiverseDiT: Towards Diverse Representation Learning in Diffusion Transformers¶

 Key Designs¶

-Design 3: Mutual Information Minimization Loss \(\mathcal{L}_{\text{MI}}\)¶
+3. Mutual Information Minimization Loss \(\mathcal{L}_{\text{MI}}\): Severing statistical dependencies

 Loss & Training¶

-Total diversity loss: \(\mathcal{L}_{\text{div}} = 0.33 \cdot \mathcal{L}_{\text{orth}} + 0.33 \cdot \mathcal{L}_{\text{MI}} + 0.33 \cdot \mathcal{L}_{\text{disp}}\)
+Total Diversity Loss: \(\mathcal{L}_{\text{div}} = 0.33 \cdot \mathcal{L}_{\text{orth}} + 0.33 \cdot \mathcal{L}_{\text{MI}} + 0.33 \cdot \mathcal{L}_{\text{disp}}\)

-- \(\mathcal{L}_{\text{div}} > 0.5\): weight \(w=1\) (normal optimization)
+- If \(\mathcal{L}_{\text{div}} > 0.5\): \(w=1\) (Normal optimization)

-- \(0.1 < \mathcal{L}_{\text{div}} \le 0.5\): weight \(w = (\mathcal{L}_{\text{div}} - 0.1) / 0.5\) (gradually reduced)
+- If \(0.1 < \mathcal{L}_{\text{div}} \le 0.5\): \(w = (\mathcal{L}_{\text{div}} - 0.1) / 0.5\) (Gradual weakening)

-- \(\mathcal{L}_{\text{div}} \le 0.1\): weight \(w=0\) (diversity optimization halted)
+- If \(\mathcal{L}_{\text{div}} \le 0.1\): \(w=0\) (Stop diversity optimization)

 Key Experimental Results¶